2023 Best Business Schools in the Far Western US Region

 University of Southern California landed the #7 spot in the rankings for the best business programs.

-On average, students take out $15,661 in loans while pursuing their degree.
-Those who take out this much in loans have to make a monthly payment of about $489 if they are on a 10-year repayment plan.
-During the early years of their career, USC graduates make an average of $65,044 annually.
+On average, students take out $30,181 in loans while pursuing their degree.
+For those students on a 10-year repayment plan, the average payment due each month is around $346.
+During the early years of their career, Linfield OCE graduates make an average of $53,998 annually.

-With a ranking of #8, Linfield University - Online and Continuing Education did quite well on this year’s best schools for business students working.
+With a ranking of #9, University of California - Santa Barbara did quite well on this year’s best schools for business students working.

-Degree recipients from UW Seattle accumulate an average of $18,284 in student debt by the time they complete their degree.
+By the time they get their degree, students from this school have racked up an average of $18,284 in student loans.
 For those students on a 10-year repayment plan, the average payment due each month is around $303.
 Once they receive their degree, UW Seattle graduates enter the workforce, making an average salary of $57,782 during the early year of their career.

 University of Washington - Tacoma Campus ranked #11 on this year’s list.